yxleong/NTUST-assignments/CS1012701_PythonProgramming/Exercise5-1_tuple/README.md

 ## Problem statement 3
 Join tuples if similar initial element

-While working with Python tuples, it sometimes is needed to perform concatenation of records from the similarity of initial element.
+While working with python tuples, it sometimes is needed to perform concatenation of records from the similarity of initial element.

 ```
 test_list = [(5,6), (5,7), (5,8), (6,10), (7,13)]